Gaurav1302/gaurav1302.github.io/_pages/about.md

 ---

 I am a senior year computer science undergrad at Delhi Technological University, New Delhi, India.
-My major research interests revolve around computer vision applications.
-In particular, I am interested in developing
+My major research interests revolve around computer vision and its applications as it pertains to Human-Computer Interaction (HCI).